TonyWildish/PhEDEx-latency/Andrea/README.md

 Here e have just few scripts that get the block latency data, parse corresponding csv files, aggregates other info, add derived fields and tags.
+[Here you can find data up to 09/02/2015](http://llr.in2p3.fr/~sartiran/data_PhEDEx_latency/).
+If you want to create the data by yourself see below.

 ###### Quick how-to